ayu0-0/CS4100_project_Sean_Ayuko/README.md

 Overall Methodology:

-For Logistic Regression (Did this for 30 second audio clips AND 3 second audio clips):
+**For Logistic Regression (Did this for 30 second audio clips AND 3 second audio clips):**

 Steps:

 1. Import and Clean data (filter out unwanted features, standardize, and split into train/test)
 2. Train Logistic Regression model with train data
 3. Evaluate model using accuracy and classification report
 4. Go back and tweak model if necessary

 Model Architecture:

-        Input: Extracted audio clip features (30 seconds and 3 second seperately trained models)
+* Input: Extracted audio clip features (30 seconds and 3 second seperately trained models)

-        Classifier: Multiclass logistic regression (softmax).
+* Classifier: Multiclass logistic regression (softmax).
-        Optimization: LBFGS optimizer with L2 regularization.
+* Optimization: LBFGS optimizer with L2 regularization.
-        Purpose: Establishes a simple linear baseline.
+* Purpose: Establishes a simple linear baseline.

 Assumptions:
     This model assumes that all the features inputted have a linear relationship with the genre / label.

 Limitations:
     Can only capture linear relationships.

 Hardware / Environment:
     scikit-learn in Python.
     Run on local CPU

-For Neural Network Model (Did this for 30 second audio clips AND 3 second audio clips):
+**For Neural Network Model (Did this for 30 second audio clips AND 3 second audio clips):**

 Steps:
 1. Import and Clean data (same as logistic regression cleaning)
 2. Initialize model architecture and train using train data
 3. Evaluate model with test data with accuracy and classification reports
 4. Go back and tweak model if necessary

 Model Architecture:

-        Input (57)
+- Input (57)
 - Linear (57 → 128)
 - ReLU
 - Dropout (p = 0.2)
 - Linear (128 → 64)
 - ReLU
 - Linear (64 → 32)
 - ReLU
 - Linear (32 → 10)
 - Softmax output

-        Loss Function: CrossEntropy Loss
+- Loss Function: CrossEntropy Loss
-        Optimizer: SGD
+- Optimizer: SGD

-    Assumptions:
-        This model assumes that this audio data can be used as a non-linear combination to predict genre
+Assumptions:This model assumes that this audio data can be used as a non-linear combination to predict genre

 Limitations:
     Higher Overfitting Risk on Smaller Datasets.

 Hardware / Environment:
     Pytorch in python
     Run on local CPU

-For our Convolutional Neural Network Model
+**For our Convolutional Neural Network Model**

 Steps:
 1. Load spectrogram images and apply preprocessing to all images: resize to 128 × 128, convert to tensor, and normalize.
 2. Split the full dataset into 80% train and 20% test
 3. Initialize the CustomCNN model architecture and train using train data
 4. Compute test accuracy and later generate a classification report from predictions.
 5. Go back and tweak model if necessary

 Model Architecture:
-        Input: 3 × 128 × 128 RGB spectrogram image
+* Input: 3 × 128 × 128 RGB spectrogram image

-        Conv Block 1:
+* Conv Block 1:
-            Conv2d(3 → 32, kernel_size=3, padding=1)
+    * Conv2d(3 → 32, kernel_size=3, padding=1)
-            BatchNorm2d(32)
+    * BatchNorm2d(32)
-            ReLU
+    * ReLU
-            MaxPool2d(2×2)
+    * MaxPool2d(2×2)
-        Conv Block 2:
+* Conv Block 2:
-            Conv2d(32 → 64, kernel_size=3, padding=1)
+    * Conv2d(32 → 64, kernel_size=3, padding=1)
-            BatchNorm2d(64)
+    * BatchNorm2d(64)
-            ReLU
+    * ReLU
-            MaxPool2d(2×2)
+    * MaxPool2d(2×2)
-        Conv Block 3:
+* Conv Block 3:
-            Conv2d(64 → 128, kernel_size=3, padding=1)
+    * Conv2d(64 → 128, kernel_size=3, padding=1)
-            BatchNorm2d(128)
+    * BatchNorm2d(128)
-            ReLU
+    * ReLU
-            MaxPool2d(2×2)
+    * MaxPool2d(2×2)
-        Conv Block 4:
+* Conv Block 4:
-            Conv2d(128 → 256, kernel_size=3, padding=1)
+    * Conv2d(128 → 256, kernel_size=3, padding=1)
-            BatchNorm2d(256)
+    * BatchNorm2d(256)
-            ReLU
+    * ReLU
-            MaxPool2d(2×2)
+    * MaxPool2d(2×2)
-        Flatten + Classifier:
+* Flatten + Classifier:
-            Flatten feature maps: 256 × 8 × 8 → 256 * 8 * 8
+    * Flatten feature maps: 256 × 8 × 8 → 256 * 8 * 8
-            Dropout(p = 0.6)
+    * Dropout(p = 0.6)
-            Linear(256 * 8 * 8 → num_classes)
+    * Linear(256 * 8 * 8 → num_classes)

-        Loss Function: CrossEntropyLoss
+* Loss Function: CrossEntropyLoss
     Optimizer: Adam with learning rate 0.0001 and weight decay 1e-5 (L2 regularization)

 Assumptions:
     This CNN assumes that genre-specific information is encoded in time–frequency patterns of the spectrogram images.

 Limitations:
     It treats each spectrogram as a static image and therefore does not explicitly model long-term temporal song structure

 Hardware / Computing Environment:
     Implemented using PyTorch and Torchvision in Python.
     CUDA-enabled GPU when available
     Otherwise Apple MPS GPU backend
     Otherwise CPU fallback

 **Experiments**

 Datasets:

 1. Spectrograms: Images that represent frequency content over time of an audio file.
 Each sample is an RGB image resized to 128 × 128 pixels.
 Used as input for the Convolutional Neural Network.

 2. Tabular Data: 3-second and 30-second extracted features from an audio file (pre-extracted).
 Each row represents one song segment with a corresponding genre label.
 Feature columns include statistical descriptors such as spectral, tempo, MFCC-derived, etc. This data was used with the neural networks and the logistic regression models we created.

 **Results**